Criminal Lawyers Brisbane

 - Court Attendance Notices with Fact Sheets (NSW)

 It is very important that you do not speak to anyone about your case.
 You must be cautious about providing information to anyone because that person may be called as a witness to testify against you.
-The only communication that is privileged is the private communication you have with your lawyer.
+The only communication that is privileged is the private communication you have with your criminal lawyer.
 We always recommend that you stay off social media until your matter has concluded.

 Yes!
 A criminal record can affect you on many levels.
 To name a few: